UC Irvine Samueli School of Engineering: History

-In 2000, the school, along with its counterpart at the University of California, Los Angeles (UCLA), were renamed in honor of Henry Samueli, co-founder of Irvine-based Broadcom Corporation, for his 1999 donations of $20 million and $30 million to the schools of engineering at UC Irvine and UCLA, respectively.
+In 2000, the engineering schools at UC Irvine and UCLA were renamed after Henry Samueli, co-founder of Irvine-based Broadcom Corporation.
+The renaming recognized his donations to the two schools in 1999: US$20 million to UC Irvine and US$30 million to UCLA.

-The most recent permanent Dean of the HSSoE was Gregory Washington, who held the position from August 1, 2011 until July 1, 2020 when he resigned in order to accept appointment as President of George Mason University.
-Michael Green currently serves as interim dean, and Magnus Egerstedt will take over as dean in July 2021.
+Gregory Washington served as the dean of engineering from August 1, 2011 to July 1, 2020, when he resigned in order to accept appointment as President of George Mason University.
+Magnus Egerstedt took over as dean in July 2021.